mindspore-ai/docs/docs/mindquantum/docs/source_en/initial_experience_of_quantum_neural_network.md

 Simulator.get_expectation_with_grad(ham,
                                     circ_right,
                                     circ_left,
-                                    encoder_params_name,
-                                    ansatz_params_name,
                                     parallel_worker=1)
 ```

 This function is suitable for computing the following models: $E=\left<0\right|U^\dagger_l(\theta) H U_r(\theta)\left|0\right>$ Where `circ_right` is `Ur`, `circ_left` is `Ul`, when not provided, the default is the same circuit as `circ_right`,
-`encoder_params_name` specifies which parameters in the entire system belong to the parameters of the encoder.
-The encoder can map the classical data to the high-order Hilbert space by feature mapping,
-`ansatz_params_name` specifies which parameters in the entire system belong to the parameters of the circuit to be trained,
 `parallel_worker` specifies the number of parallels.
 When the classical data to be encoded is a batch, setting this parameter reasonably can improve the calculation efficiency.

 (2) MindSpore is a full-scene deep learning framework, aiming to achieve three goals of easy development, efficient execution, and full-scene coverage, provides tensor-differentiable programmability that supports heterogeneous acceleration, supports cloud, server, edge and end multiple hardware platforms.